-Resort fees here is $9.99 a night.
-You get 1MB of wi-fi for three devices, a coffeemaker in the room, local and 800 calls, ten minutes of Internet access in the business center and fitness center access.
+Resort fees are $6 per night.
+You get a coffeemaker in the room, local and toll-free calls, ten minutes of Internet access in the business center and fitness center access.

 Is it Worth It?If you don't mind being a little ways off the Strip, this place is a steal.

 - Business Services

 - Event Catering